rukhaiyar1/Comp-401/README.md

 - **InpMAMethodFast (Default: SMMA):** Moving average method for the fast MA
 - **InpMAMethodSlow (Default: SMMA):** Moving average method for the slow MA

+**Steps to Backtest the EA:**
+1. Click on 'Insert' in the top menu and click on 'Strategy Tester'
+2. Drag and drop the 'Comp-401' to the 'Strategy Tester'
+3. Select EUR/USD, M15 and run the backtesting on desired time frame on the bottom right corner
+4. Check the results of the EA in 'Backtest' Button on the bottom

 **Steps to Use the EA:**
 1. Attach the EA to a chart.
 2. Configure the input parameters to your desired values.